 Crochet Blanket Patterns

-Here are some Crochet Blanket patterns if you’d like to try your hand at making some crochet blankets with the stitches you’ve just learned:
+Here are some Crochet Blanket patterns if you’d like to try your hand at making some crochet blankets and crochet baby blankets with the stitches you’ve just learned:

 - Textured Puff Stitch Crochet Blanket Pattern